CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g9/backend/README.md

 ### Google Cloud Tasks

+1. Ensure that `gcloud` is pointing to the underlying GCP project that Firebase is using.
+You can read more about it [here](https://firebase.google.com/docs/projects/learn-more#firebase-cloud-relationship)
-1. Create a cloud task queue with the following command: `gcloud tasks queues create match-timeout-queue`
+1. Create a cloud task queue with the following command: `gcloud tasks queues create match-timeout-queue`.
 1. Ensure your queue has been created at [https://console.cloud.google.com/cloudtasks/](https://console.cloud.google.com/cloudtasks/)

 ### Firebase CLI